 You have a bad fight with your romantic partner, and things are tense.
-Shortly after the fight, you’re hanging out in a group of friends.
+Shortly after the fight, you and your partner are hanging out in a group of friends.
 Your partner suggests the group should set up a fund where everyone can contribute to group trips, and the excess in the fund can cover emergencies.
 You announce that this sounds like a great idea, that communal bonding is great.

 You publicly announcing reinforcement of your partner’s idea has a secondary function of aligning yourself with your partner and communicating to your partner you’re still affectionate despite the fight you just had.

-And maybe your partner says that no, this isn’t about communal bonding, this is about handling emergencies.
+And maybe your partner responds that no, this isn’t about communal bonding, this is about handling emergencies.

 Your partner’s words were just clarifying their own meaning, but the secondary function is un-aligning themselves with you, pointing out your understanding failure, and implying the fight is still ongoing.
 On the surface the conversation is normal, but other communication is also happening, likely without conscious knowledge of the participants.
 The above example is from a personal experience, and when it happened I had zero conscious knowledge of the secondary functions.